FrogboyMV/TalentCore/README.md

 **Point Bonus/Penalty** - Number of talent points this race gains or loses per level.
 In D&D, Humans typically don’t have any natural strengths or weaknesses so they tend to not get a lot of bonuses or penalties.
 They are sort of the benchmark that all of the other races are based off of.
 The one thing that Humans typically do excel in is versatility and because of this, they get an extra +1 Talent Point per level.
 You could also use this to give a race a penalty to Talent Points per Level if you wanted.

 **Talent Bonus/Penalty** - Natural bonuses or penalties to specific talents.
 While it often doesn’t make a lot of sense for actors to have natural bonuses or penalties for certain talents, it usually makes perfect sense for races.
 Dwarves, Elves, Gnomes, <insert your own custom race here>, they almost always excel over Humans in some talents and aren’t quite as remarkable in others.
 This is where you’ll define these adjustments.

+**Distribution Patterns**

+If you would rather not have your players distribute their points and just have the game do it for you based on the actor’s class, this is where you define how an actor’s Talents will advance.
+This is useful for games that have large casts of characters where manual Talent building would be a chore.
+It can also be useful for actors who join the party for a short time but aren’t really the player’s responsibility to manage.
+Or maybe you just don’t want the player managing their points at all and you want to assign them.
+Or maybe still, you give the player the option to choose to manage their ranks or have the game do it for them.
+Any actor with Player Control set to false and Auto-Distribution set to Vertical will use these patterns to define how their ranks advance.
+Just a word of warning, these distribution patterns don’t respect the normal Talent Point limit as that would just cause way too many implementation issues.

+**Name** - This is the name that identifies this pattern of talent advancement.
+This name is used in the Auto-Distribution parameter within Class Configuration.

+**Pattern** - Repeating pattern used for distributing talent points.
+For example, [0, 1, 1] will raise a talent rank 0 at 1st level, 1 at 2nd level, 1 more at 3rd level and then repeat.
+So at 4th level, it will start over again at 0 ranks and then grant 1 rank at both 5th and 6th level.
+The pattern can be as long as you need, even if that means defining every level up to the max.

 **Other Settings**